Crime Syndicate of America: The New 52

-The New 52 line-up of the Crime Syndicate consists of Ultraman, Superwoman, Owlman, Johnny Quick, Power Ring, Deathstorm, Sea King (who does not survive the trip to Prime Earth) and two new members: Atomica, who had posed as the Atom while working as a mole for the Secret Society, and Grid, a sentient computer virus in a robot body made from Cyborg's old prosthetic parts.
-The Sea King, however, awakens after his body is placed at the bottom of the ocean.
-After Power Ring fell in battle against Sinestro, Grid informs Ultraman and Superwoman about it at the time when they are looking for Batman's kryptonite ring.
-Grid also informs them that the ring has released a pulse that was sensed throughout the Multiverse.
+The New 52 line-up of the Crime Syndicate consists of Ultraman, Superwoman, Owlman, Johnny Quick, Power Ring, Deathstorm, Sea King, and two new members: Atomica, who had posed as the Atom while working as a mole for the Secret Society, and Grid, a sentient computer virus in a robot body made from Cyborg's old prosthetic parts.
+After Power Ring falls in battle against Sinestro, Grid informs Ultraman and Superwoman about it at the time when they are looking for Batman's kryptonite ring.
+Grid also informs them that the ring has released a pulse that was sensed throughout the multiverse.
 Knowing the creature that destroyed their world has found them, Ultraman orders the Syndicate to regroup and heads to Maine with them.
-Batman, Lex Luthor and their team arrive at the fallen Watchtower and go in search of the kidnapped Dick Grayson (Nightwing) and the Crime Syndicate.
-Grid informs the Outsider of the intrusion and he goes to protect their hooded prisoner over Grayson, only for Black Manta to intercept the Outsider and kill him.
-Batman, Luthor, Catwoman, and Bizarro enter the room with Grayson and see he has been placed in a "Murder Machine" originally intended for Doomsday.
-They realize that the machine is a detonator for a bomb that can only be stopped if Grayson's heart stops.
+Batman, Lex Luthor and their team arrive at the fallen Watchtower and go in search of the kidnapped Nightwing and the Crime Syndicate.
+Grid informs Outsider of the intrusion and he goes to protect their hooded prisoner over Nightwing, only for Black Manta to intercept Outsider and kill him.
+Batman, Luthor, Catwoman, and Bizarro enter the room with Nightwing and see he has been placed in a detonator for a bomb that can only be stopped if Nightwing's heart stops.
 The remaining Crime Syndicate members return to the Watchtower and attack Sinestro, Deathstroke, and Black Adam.
 Johnny Quick and Atomica attack Captain Cold and Black Manta, who have unmasked the prisoner and removed the tape from his mouth.
 Cold fires his cold gun on Quick's leg and then breaks it off.
-Back with Grayson, Luthor prevents Batman from saving Grayson, choosing to save the group's lives over Grayson's.
-As Grayson dies, Batman attacks Luthor for murdering him with Luthor trying to reason with him that he has everything under control.
-With the hooded prisoner now free, he reveals himself as Alexander Luthor and yells "Mazahs!" to access the dark lightning.
+Back with Nightwing, Luthor prevents Batman from saving Nightwing, choosing to save the group's lives over Nightwing's.
+As Nightwing dies, Batman attacks Luthor for murdering him, with Luthor trying to reason with him that he has everything under control.
+With the hooded prisoner now free, he reveals himself as Alexander Luthor.
 Luthor transforms into Mazahs and kills the injured Quick, taking his power.
-After the trapped superheroes are freed from the Firestorm Matrix, Superwoman reveals that the father of her child is actually Alexander Luthor.
-Mazahs destroys Deathstorm taking his powers as well as attacking Lex and Bizarro, where Mazahs defeats Bizarro.
-Mazahs is able to pin Lex, who says "Mazahs!", summoning the dark lightning as he sounds like Alexander Luthor.
-Luthor is able to defeat him once he is back to Alexander Luthor and then kills him.
-Ultraman begins attacking Lex.
+After the trapped superheroes are freed from the Firestorm matrix, Superwoman reveals that the father of her child is Alexander Luthor.
+Mazahs destroys Deathstorm, only to be killed by Luthor.
 As he does, Black Adam and Sinestro move the Moon, causing Ultraman to be hit with the sun, weakening him.
-Atomica reappears from underneath the rubble, only for Lex Luthor to kill her by stepping on her.
-Luthor rejoins the heroes and saves Superman by removing the kryptonite placed in his brain by Atomica.
+Atomica reappears from underneath the rubble, only to be killed by Luthor.
+Luthor rejoins the heroes and saves Superman by removing the kryptonite from his brain.
 In the aftermath, Ultraman and Superwoman are captured, with Owlman still on the loose.
-It is later revealed that the entity that destroyed the Crime Syndicate's world is the Anti-Monitor, who declares "Darkseid shall be mine".